 - Vegetables – You can really use anything you like.
 Broccoli, bell peppers (red or green), snow peas, carrots, mushrooms and bean sprouts are all popular choices.

-How to make Beef Lo Mein
+How to Make Beef Lo Mein

 This dish is easy to prepare with only a few steps.

 Start by thinly slicing your beef and dicing your vegetables.
 Then fill a large pot with water and set it on the stove.
 Bring it to a boil while you start cooking.
 Some have asked if you need to marinate the beef and I don’t find this to be necessary.

 ONE.
 Add one tablespoon of vegetable oil to a wok or large skillet (make sure it is also deep).
 Heat over medium high heat and add the beef.
 Cook just until no longer pink then remove to a plate and cover with foil to keep warm.